lapps/org.lappsgrid.examples/README.md

 # Introduction

-This is a short introduction to creating web services that can be deployed to any Language Grid server.
-The [Service Grid](http://servicegrid.net/en/index.html) uses SOAP for inter-service communications, however the complexities of working with SOAP have been abstracted away by the Service Grid and Language Grid layers.
+This part contains a brief introduction to LAPPS Exchange Data Structures (LEDS), a guide to use LAPPS Serialization package for compatible I/O operations of a service, and finally how to implement 'getMetadata()' method, a requirement for a LAPPS service.

 # Requirements